geekfamily/awsiotdemo/README.md

 - Configuring Alexa
 - Writing the Node.JS app for the Raspberry PI

+Before we get started clone the code above (the rest of this document assumes you use the awsiotdemo directory).
+Then create a sub driectory called aws_certs - more on this later.

 ## AWS IoT Configuration
 #### Components Required
 - AWS IoT account (https://console.aws.amazon.com/iot/)